About Us

 Early Academic Outreach Program

-Established in 1976, the Early Academic Outreach Program (EAOP) is one of the state’s most successful pre-collegiate student academic development programs.
-UCLA’s EAOP works with over 19,000 students in middle schools and high schools each year.
-This includes working with 44 high schools and partners with 8 middle schools in 6 school districts.
-Since 1991, approximately 60% of our EAOP seniors meet UC Eligibility each year, 82% attend a postsecondary institution upon high school graduation and 62% attend a 4-year institution, with 25% attending a UC school.
+The Early Academic Outreach Program (EAOP) is an academic preparation program established in 1976 by the University of California to expand postsecondary education opportunities for California’s educationally disadvantaged students.
+UCLA EAOP works with students to help them become competitively eligible applicants for college admission, going beyond minimum eligibility.
+EAOP works collaboratively with families, educators, schools, communities, and various campus departments to provide pre-college students with challenging academic enrichment activities to promote and cultivate a college-going culture.
+EAOP is one of the state’s most successful pre-collegiate student academic development programs.
+UCLA EAOP works with over 15,000 students in middle school and high school each year.
+This includes working with 81 schools in 10 school districts.
+Since 1991, approximately 60% of EAOP seniors meet UC eligibility each year, 82% attend a postsecondary institution upon high school graduation and 62% attend a 4-year institution, with 25% attending a UC school.

 EAOP hires UCLA undergraduates to work as Bruin Advisors (BAs).
 BAs provide direct service to our EAOP high school participants.
 Alongside EAOP full-time staff, BAs provide academic advising, deliver college presentations, and provide students with support during college application season.